Lavnish0101/Dummy-Portfolio/README.md

 # Dummy-Portfolio

+Here is the link to the fully deployed dummy portfolio - dummy-portfolio-react.netlify.app

 Welcome to my dummy portfolio built using Tailwind CSS and React!
 This repository showcases my skills, projects, testimonials, and provides a way to get in touch with me.
 Below is a brief overview of each section:

 ## My Skills